Patty loves helping people learn to care for their motorhomes!

 Chances are that if you found your way here, you are having problems with your RV water pump.
-Fear not.
+Fear not!
 The system is relatively simple and easy to repair.
-The RV water system consists of a fresh water holding system, plastic or copper water pipes, a 12 volt RV water pump, a gray water tank, and a valve for dumping.
+The RV water system consists of a freshwater holding system, plastic or copper water pipes, a 12 volt RV water pump, a gray water tank, and a valve for dumping.

 When the power is switched on to the pump, it starts pumping.
 If any faucets are open, the pump continues to run providing the necessary flow of water.
 When you shut the faucet off, the pump continues to run until the preset water pressure is built up in the plumbing lines.
 When this pressure is reached, the pump automatically turns off.
-These pressure in the line is maintained until you open a faucet again.
+This pressure in the line is maintained until you open a faucet again.
 When you open the faucet, the pump senses a drop in pressure and begins pumping again.

 Some older RV water pumps work differently.
-You have to manually turn the pump on when you want water.
+You have to manually turn the pump on when you need water.
 You open the faucet, turn the pump on and water flows out of the faucet.
 When you want to turn the water off, you turn the switch off to the pump and then close the faucet.
 It's important to do things in this order.
 These older pumps don't shut off when the water reaches a preset pressure in the line.
 Leaving the pump running will either overheat the pump or burst a plumbing line.

 RV Water Pump Troubleshooting